flyfy1/flyfy1.github.com/_posts/2016-03-13-the-weekend-challenge.md

 However, thoughout this challenge, there're several things I can improve... next
 time:

-- throughly access the difficulty of the challenge -- make sure it is hard, but not impossible.
+- throughly assess the difficulty of the challenge -- make sure it is hard, but not impossible.
 One can do this with a good overall plan of the challenge, before making a bet.
 - put in more efforts.
 Frankly speaking..
 I didn't put much efforts into this